TuanRids/RobWeld/README.md

-# Robot Control Project with Vision and Lidar using OpenGL
+# Robot Welding with Machine Vision and Lidar using OpenGL

 ## Overview